pensjonatus/flash-fiction/blog/what-sticks-in-my-mind.md

 ---
-title: 'What Sticks In My Mind'
+title: What Sticks In My Mind
 date: '2015-07-17'
-categories:
+tags:
-  - 'love'
+  - love
 ---

 I remember things she said throughout my life.
 When we first met, it was at